Log in / Register All Boston UH only

 Stupid person.
 The phrase has spread westa Wihsta, but it's definitely of local origins.
 Casserine Toussaint reports: "It comes from back when people would make a massive bucket of chowder and lay a clean rope in it so that when they put it into the unheated back room it would freeze solid and could be hung up.
 They'd slide off the bucket by putting a hot towel on it and voila!
 Anyone wanting a bowl of chowder went in and chipped off a piece to be warmed up on the stove.
 After a while the frozen block of chowder took on a round shape, like a head."

 Where you bring your clothes to be Mahtinized.
-You'll never actually hear anybody say the word, but there are still any number of dry cleaners named "Such and such Cleansers" in the Boston area:
+You'll never actually hear anybody say the word, but there are still any number of dry cleaners named "Such and such Cleansers" in the Boston area.

 Coffee with some cream and two sugahs.

 The city's "adult entertainment district," located between Downtown Crossing and Chinatown, more or less.
-The porno places are now almost entirely gone, and the "combat" these days are mostly between developers and Chinatown residents who don't want to be displaced by expensive condos planned for the area's rundown buildings.
+The porno places are now entirely gone, and the "combat" these days are mostly between developers and Chinatown residents who don't want to be displaced by expensive condos planned for the area's rundown buildings.

 Chris Gassler